sboulema/NuGetMonitor/README.md

 The package manager shows all installed packages of the current solution.
 Updating a single package is just one click, multiple packages can be updated via the tool bar button after selecting the packages.

-Compared to the original NuGet Package Manager updating packages is very fast, because the package version is instantly updated without validation against other packages - version conflicts may show up only at the next build and have to be resolved manually.
+Compared to the original NuGet Package Manager updating packages is very fast, because the package version is instantly updated without validation against other packages - however version conflicts may show up only at the next build and have to be resolved manually.

 Shared package references, e.g. in the `Directory.Build.props` file, are handled gracefully, and will not be replaced by `Update` entries in every project.